michaelarn0ld/java-booking-cli/README.md

-# Don't Wreck My House!
+# Java Booking CLI
-Don't wreck my house is a TUI application that serves as a travel reservation system.
+Java booking is a CLI application that serves as a travel reservation system.
 The app is designed to be used by an administrator to create, view, modify, and delete for guest/host pairs.
 The file uses file I/O as a data store;
 the core purpose of this project was to implement a simplified layered